 Just outside of Austin, the Texas Hill Country is home to more than 50 wineries.
 So, how do you choose where to stop?
-We’ve picked seven to get you started.
+We’ve picked a selection of some of our favorites to get you started.

 But check out Texas Hill Country Wineries for a complete list to map out your own wine trail road trip.